-As part of our transformation journey to make use of all available data sources to provide a richer and deeper understanding of migration, November 2020 will see the first admin-based migration estimates (ABME) report published.
-While the ABME report will replace the MSQR publication, it is important to recognise that the move to ABME reports marks a change in how we will report migration estimates.
+As part of our transformation journey to make use of all available data sources to provide a richer and deeper understanding of migration, we are moving towards the first publication of an admin-based migration estimates (ABME) report in early 2021.
+While the ABME report will replace the Migration Statistics Quarterly Report (MSQR) publication, it is important to recognise that the move to ABME reports marks a change in how we will report migration estimates.

 As we progress our ambition to maximise the value and benefits of admin data, the initial ABME reports will not report migration data in the same way as the MSQR.
-The current availability of admin data means that the time periods reported upon in the MSQR, and some of the underlying detail such as reason for migration, will not be included in our initial ABME reports.
-However, it is important to recognise that this short-term change in content is an important step towards the delivery of a transformed migration system, one that makes best use of all available data sources and underpins a new robust, sustainable and coherent population and migration statistics system.
+The current availability of admin data means that the time periods reported upon in the MSQR, and some of the underlying detail, such as reason for migration, will not be included in our initial ABME reports.

+It is important to recognise that this short-term change in content is an important step towards the delivery of a transformed migration system, one that makes best use of all available data sources and underpins a new robust, sustainable and coherent population and migration statistics system.

 Our ABME reports will demonstrate iterative progress towards a transformed migration system and will provide users with clear messages on our next steps and challenges.
-As such, the ABME reports will, like the MSQR, be classified as experimental statistics.
+As such, the ABME reports will, like the MSQR, be classified as Experimental Statistics.
 As our work progresses, we look forward to being able to produce greater insights into migration patterns and statistics at an ever more granular level.